Vendic/hyva-checkout-eu-vat-id-format-validator/README.md

 ## Contributing

 We welcome contributions to improve this extension.
-Feel free to open issues or submit pull requests via the [GitHub repository](https://github.com/Vendic/hyva-checkout-eu-vat-id-format-validator).
+Feel free to open issues or submit pull requests via the [GitHub issues](https://github.com/Vendic/hyva-checkout-eu-vat-id-format-validator/issues).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

-### Support

-If you have any issues or questions, please reach out via the GitHub repository's issue tracker.